Takahē: Future efforts for protection

 The original recovery strategies and goals set in the early 1980s, both long-term and short-term, are now well under way.

 The programme to move South Island takahē to predator-free island refuges, where the birds also receive supplementary feeding, began in 1984.
 Takahē can now be found on five small islands; Maud Island (Marlborough Sounds), Mana Island (off Wellington's west coast), Kapiti Island (off Wellington's west coast), Tiritiri Matangi Island (Hauraki Gulf) and Motutapu Island (Hauraki Gulf).
 The Department of Conservation also runs a captive breeding and rearing programme at the Burwood Breeding Centre near Te Anau which has up to 25 breeding pairs.
 Chicks are reared with minimal human contact.
 The offspring of the captive birds are used for new island releases and to add to the wild population in the Murchison Mountains.
 The Department of Conservation also manages wild takahē nests to boost the birds' recovery.

 An important management development has been the stringent control of deer in the Murchison Mountains and other takahē areas of Fiordland National Park.
 Following the introduction of deer hunting by helicopter, deer numbers have decreased dramatically and alpine vegetation is now recovering from years of heavy browsing.
 This improvement in its habitat has helped to increase takahē breeding success and survival.
-Current research aims to measure the impact of attacks by stoats and thus decide whether stoats are a significant problem requiring management.
+As of 2009, ongoing research aims to measure the impact of attacks by stoats and thus decide whether stoats are a significant problem requiring management.

 Population

 One of the original long-term goals was to establish a self-sustaining population of well over 500 South Island takahē.
 The population stood at 263 at the beginning of 2013.
 In 2016 the population rose to 306 takahē.
 In 2017 the population rose to 347—a 13 percent increase from the last year.
 In 2019, it increased to 418.
+As of 2023, the population is around 500.